 - Secure server enhancements,

 - Custom software solutions,

 - A custom amount of RAM and bandwidth.

 You can customize both managed and unmanaged plans.
 Just keep in mind, both options include full root access, however, only managed plans include cPanel/WHM.

 Custom server hosting is developed on a case-by-case basis with the help of the InMotion team.

-InMotion Hosting offers 10 dedicated server hosting options – 5 managed and 5 unmanaged hosting plans.
-The managed dedicated server plans cost from $139.99/mo to $539.99/mo.
+InMotion Hosting offers 10 dedicated server hosting options - 5 managed and 5 unmanaged hosting plans.
+The lowest price for managed dedicated server plans starts at $139.99/mo and goes up to $539.99/mo.
 The unmanaged options range from $99.99/mo to $499.99/mo.
 If pre-configured plans are not your cup of tea, you can also customize your own plan.